Miserlou/Helix/docs/_posts/2022-12-27-introducing-helix.markdown

 Our brains, for instance, don't just do one thing everywhere - we have lots highly specialized meat, refined by evolution for different specific tasks - tracking fast motion, recognizing objects, recognizing faces, comprehendings words, producing words with our mouths, remembering smells, etc. - which all layer on top of each other into a conscious little meatball.

 Rather than a brain, the analogy we will be using for the project will be a modular synthesizer.
-If ChatGPT is a single module capable of making a single wave, Helix is a rack full of modules, all connected to the inputs and outputs of each other, finding new new that come from self oscillations and feedback loops of different modules playing into each other.
+If ChatGPT is a single module capable of making a single wave, Helix is a rack full of modules, all connected to the inputs and outputs of each other, finding new sounds that come from self oscillations and feedback loops of different modules playing into each other.

 ## Proposing and Implementing an Architecture

-Here's a simple idea for a "Brain in a Jar" type of "consciousness" which receives stimuli, generates ideas about that stimuli, criticizes those ideas, feeds that criticism back to its idea generator, and decides whether or not that idea is worth expressing.
+Here's a simple idea for a "Brain in a Jar" type of "consciousness" which receives stimuli, generates ideas about that stimuli, criticizes those ideas, feeds that criticism back into the idea generator, and decides whether or not that idea is worth expressing.

 ```
 ┌─────────┐     ┌──────┐